LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 Now that you have all these put in place, you still cannot log in a user because there is nothing to trigger the login route.
 Here, use [Guards](https://docs.nestjs.com/guards) to achieve that.

-Create a file and name it `local.auth.guard.ts`, then a class `LocalAuthGuard` that extends `AuthGuard` from `NestJS/passport`, where you will provide the name of the strategy and pass in the name of your strategy, ‘local’.
+Create a file and name it `local.auth.guard.ts`, then a class `LocalAuthGuard` that extends `AuthGuard` from `NestJS/passport`, where you will provide the name of the strategy and pass in the name of your strategy, `local`.

 `local.auth.guard.ts.`